jamesmh/coravel/Docs/Scheduler.md

 ### What's A Worker?

-Schedule workers solves this problem by allowing your to schedule groups of tasks that run in parallel!
+Schedule workers solve this problem by allowing you to schedule groups of tasks that run in parallel!
 In other words, a schedule worker is just a pipeline that you can assign to a group of tasks which has a dedicated thread.

 **You** can decide how to make your schedules more efficient and scalable.